General and Fractional Hypertree Decompositions: Hard and Easy Cases: Introduction and Background

 To get yet bigger tractable classes, we also consider approximations of an optimal FHD.
-Towards this goal, we establish an interesting connection between the BIP and BMIP on the one hand and the Vapnik--Chervonenkis dimension (VC-dimension) of a hypergraph on the other hand.
-Our research, presented in Section~\ref{sect:fhd} is summarized as follows (full proofs are provided in Appendix~\ref{app:fhw-approximation}):
+Towards this goal, we study the $\fhw$ in case of the BIP and we establish an interesting connection between the BMIP and the Vapnik--Chervonenkis dimension (VC-dimension) of hypergraphs.
+Our research, presented in Section~\ref{sect:fhd} is summarized as follows.

 \begin{myintro} {\bf Main Result 5:} For rather general, realistic, and non-trivial hypergraph restrictions, there exist {\sc Ptime} algorithms that, for hypergraphs $H$ with $\fhw(H)=k$, where $k$ is a constant, produce FHDs whose widths are significantly smaller than the best previously known approximation.
-In particular, the BIP, the BMIP, or bounded VC-dimension allow us to compute an FHD whose width is $\calO(k \log k)$. \nop{*************** We also identify another restriction on hypergraphs, which we will refer to as $(\alpha,\beta)$-ECCP, to allow for the efficient computation of an FHD whose width is $\calO(k)$. ***************} \end{myintro}
+In particular, the BIP allows us to compute in polynomial time an FHD whose width is $\leq k + \epsilon$ for arbitrarily chosen constant $\epsilon > 0$.
+The BMIP or bounded VC-dimension allow us to compute in polynomial time an FHD whose width is $\calO(k \log k)$. \end{myintro}

-An online version of this paper \cite{DBLP:journals/corr/FischlGP16} will contain further results and updates as they arise.
+We finally turn our attention also to the optimization problem of fractional hypertree width, i.e., given a hypergraph $H$, determine $\fhw(H)$ and find an FHD of width $\fhw(H)$.
+All our algorithms for the \rec{FHD,\,$k$} problem have a runtime exponential in the desired width $k$.
+Hence, even with the restrictions to the BIP or BMIP we cannot expect an efficient approximation of $\fhw$ if $\fhw$ can become arbitrarily large.
+We will therefore study the following \boundedopt\ problem for constant $K \geq 1$: